Top 10 Typography Design Tips to Make Your Designs Pop

 For starters, never use more than two or three font families in a single design.
 Stick to a cohesive pairing, as mentioned earlier.
 Also, be wary of using too many font styles (bold, italic, etc.) – this can make your design feel cluttered and unfocused.

 Another big no-no is using ALL CAPS for long stretches of body text.
-Not only does it come across as SHOUTING, but it's also much more complicated for readers to parse.
-Save all caps for short bursts, like headlines or calls to action.
+Not only does it come across as SHOUTING, but it’s also much more complicated for readers to parse.
+Use all caps sparingly, like in headlines or calls to action.

 And finally, make sure you’re not inadvertently creating “rivers” of white space running through your text.
 This happens when large gaps between words create distracting vertical channels.
 Adjust your kerning and tracking to fix this.